Epirasque/FTLshipGibGenerator/README.md

 As a pre-processing step, all transparent pixels are filtered out to avoid having clusters starting on them.

-The Generator tries to find a solution with a `compactness` parameter that is as low as possible in order to make the gibs look more interesting.
+The Generator tries to find a solution with a `compactness` parameter that is quite small in order to make the gibs look more interesting.

 The Generators applies the SLIC algorithm until the output consists of an amount of segments that is equal to `NR_GIBS`.